 What to look for

-Size – Make sure there is a thumb’s width of space between your longest toe (which isn’t always the big toe) and the tip of the shoe.
+Size โ Make sure there is a thumb’s width of space between your longest toe (which isn’t always the big toe) and the tip of the shoe.

-Width – Your foot should be able to move side-to-side in the shoe’s forefoot without crossing over the edge of the insole.
+Width โ Your foot should be able to move side-to-side in the shoe’s forefoot without crossing over the edge of the insole.

 Recommendation

-The best minimalist running shoes in , for someone who travels as I do, who prefers zero-drop shoes and has a similar style, gait and trains for half marathons or longer, are the Xero Shoes HFS II – Lightweight Road Running Shoe.
+The Xero Shoes HFS II Lightweight Road Running Shoe is the best minimalist running shoe in 2025 for someone who travels as I do, prefers zero-drop shoes, has a similar style and gait, and trains for halfโmarathons or longer.

 The Xero Shoes HFS II is a Lightweight Road Runner designed for natural comfort and performance.
 An evolution of their best selling road running shoe, the HFS II offers even more performance and more stylish.
-While they call it a road runner, they know you’ll do much more in it and can’t wait to see the pics of where it takes you and what you do.
+While they call it a road runner, they know youโll do much more in it and canโt wait to see the pics of where it takes you and what you do.

 Socks